SeanValent/bankingSample/README.md

 		* Balance: $10

-* The API should also gracefully handle error cases
+* The aim is for the API to gracefully handle error cases

 ### What fields are in a Bank Account?